Vocabulary

 • Use of multimedia resources: Utilize multimedia resources such as videos, podcasts, or online interactive tools to enhance word comprehension.
 These resources can provide visual and auditory support, making it easier for learners to grasp the meaning of new words.

 By addressing these common challenges and implementing effective strategies, instructors can support adult learners in building their vocabulary skills.
-These strategies not only enhance their word retention and comprehension but also make the learning process engaging and enjoyable.

 Inclusive Approaches For Teaching Vocabulary To Adult Learners